5 Self-Care Essentials Tennis Star Sloane Stephens Relies on When She’s on the Road

-Professional tennis player Sloane Stephens is a Grand Slam Champion and Olympian best known for her jaw-dropping 2017 comeback following a devastating foot injury: In just two months, she rose from being ranked number 957 entering Wimbledon to becoming the US Open Champion.
+Professional tennis player Sloane Stephens is a Grand Slam Champion and Olympian best known for her jaw-dropping 2017 comeback following a devastating foot injury: In just two months, she rose from being ranked number 957 entering Wimbledon to becoming the U.S. Open Champion.

 One of the biggest developments in her career that she says has been key to her success is prioritizing recovery.
 “Our batteries don’t stay charged forever, so the same way you would prioritize charging your electronic devices and preserving their battery, you need to do the same for your body,” says Stephens.

 Using lessons she’s learned over the years to improve how she takes care of her body, Stephens continues to dominate the professional tennis scene.
+(Her 2024 season has been jam-packed with tournaments, including the upcoming U.S. Open.)
 Yet that success has her traveling up to 40 weeks every year, which can take a serious toll when combined with so many hours of intense training.
-We spoke with the tennis champ to get her top tips for how she takes care of herself on the road to make sure she’s staying healthy and feeling her best.

 Sloane Stephens’ top 5 self-care tips